eloquenza/favs-project--event-driven-services/README.md

 ## Repository organization

+This repository is set up as a [Monorepo][monorepo].
+This means, that every single line of source code for each software artifact, i.e. our microservices and their commons, are stored in this very repository.

+### Folder organization

 * [./adrs](./adrs): Contains ["Architectural Decision Records"][adr] that describe decisions made that address (non)-functional requirements that are architecturally signifcant.
 * [./application](./application): Contains the e-commerce system itself
 * [./documentation](./documentation): Contains all documentation documents and created diagrams, e.g. requirements needed, a usage guide, used technologies, how to develop/deploy.